kakyoism/karagen/README.md

 - Double-click the `install_karagen_<version>.dmg` to mount the installer.
 - Drag the folder `karagen` into `/Applications` folder.
-- Open the builtin `Terminal.app` under `/Applications/Utilities`; It would be faster by pressing `F4` to call up `Launchpad` .
+- Open the builtin `Terminal.app` under `/Applications/Utilities`; Alternatively, press `F4` to call up `Launchpad`.
-- Ensure you have funtional internect connection; you may need a proxy or VPN in some countries.
+- Ensure you have a stable internet connection; you may need a proxy or VPN in some countries.
-- In the open Terminal window, type in: `/Applications/karagen/install_karagen.sh` to install dependencies.
+- In the open Terminal window, type in: `/Applications/karagen/install_karagen.sh` and hit `Enter` to install dependencies.
+You could also drag the `.sh` file into the Terminal window and then hit `Enter` for a faster operation.
-- Double-click `/Applications/karagen/karagen.workflow` to install the service.
-Click `Install` to confirm when the system prompts.
+- Go to the folder `/Applications/karagen`, double-click `karagen.workflow` to install it as a system service.
+Click `Install` to confirm when the system prompts to continue.

 ## Getting Started